 That all depends on how you serve it.
 Aperitifs are served before a meal and are typically drier, less sweet, and have a lower ABV.
 Digestifs, on the other hand, are typically boozier, more bitter, and sweeter.

-If you serve an amaro spritz or an amaro and soda before a meal, it’d be considered an aperitivo drink.
+If you serve an amaro spritz or an amaro and soda before a meal, it’d be considered an aperitivo drink like an amaro spritz.
 If you were to serve Amaro Nonino neat, on the rocks, or in an amaro cocktail like a Negroni with an orange peel, it would be considered a digestivo, more appropriate for serving after the meal.

 What Does Amaro Nonino Taste Like